Shadow Pauli Flow: Characterising Determinism in MBQCs involving Pauli Measurements: Shadow Pauli Flow is necessary for robust determinism

-For any $u\in O^c$, the robust determinism condition implies the two states obtained after the measurement of $u$, for any angle $\alpha$, and the corresponding corrections are equal up to a global phase: According to corollary~\ref{lem:oneQbitEquiv}, we have
+\begin{proof} Let $<$ be the order according to which the qubits are measured in the pattern $\mathcal P$.
+For any $u\in O^c$, the robust determinism condition implies the two states obtained after the measurement of $u$, for any angle $\alpha$, and the corresponding corrections are equal up to a global phase: